sendbird/quickstart-desk-android/README.md

 ## Before getting started

-This section provides the pre-installation steps for Sendbird Desk for Android sample app.
+This section shows you the prerequisites you need for testing Sendbird Desk for Android sample app.

 ### Requirements